hariyebk/My-Digital-Space/content/english/pages/portfolio.md

 4. **Complex Job Filtering**: The existing job filtering system allowed users to select multiple sectors simultaneously, but this often made it challenging to query the database effectively.
 To simplify the filtering process and improve database query efficiency, it would be helpful to implement a more intuitive filtering where only one sector can only be checked at a time.

 5. **Lack of Personalized Job Search**: The platform did not offer a user preferences section where individuals could customize their job search experience.
-Having the ability to save preferences, such as preferred job categories, locations, or other criteria, would allow users to tailor their job search and receive more relevant recommendations instead of being bombarded with irrelevant job posts.
+Having the ability to save preferences, such as preferred job categories, locations, or other criteria, would allow users to tailor their job search and receive more relevant posts instead of being bombarded with irrelevant job posts.

 6. **No Option to Update Password**: The platform did not offer a way for users to update their passwords.
 This lack of functionality made it inconvenient for users who wanted to change their passwords for security reasons or update it periodically.
 Providing a password update feature would enhance the overall user experience and security of the platform.